CodeYourFuture/fundamentals-course/lesson-2.md

 We will be studying the [Khan Academy](https://www.khanacademy.org) Intro to JS course.
 This will give you an introduction to the JavaScript programming language which we will be using for the rest of the syllabus.
 To get set up follow these instructions:

 1. [Click here](https://www.khanacademy.org/join/WU488UNX) to create an account on Khan Academy within the Intro to Programming class (you must use that link!)
-2. Click on the "Assignments" tab in the left side bar
-3. Click the "Start" button for the "What is Programming?" lesson
+2. Click the "Start" button for the "What is Programming?" lesson
-4. Read the instructions carefully and try to complete the exercises
+3. Read the instructions carefully and try to complete the exercises
-5. Complete as many lessons as you can AT LEAST UP TO THE Writing Clean Code section.
+4. Complete as many lessons as you can AT LEAST UP TO THE Writing Clean Code section.

 There will be some time in class to start the first exercises.
 Let the instructors know if you get stuck.